Secret Sharing on Superconcentrator: Preliminaries

 A \emph{secret sharing (SS) scheme} allows a dealer to distribute a secret among a group of participants such that \begin{itemize} \item (Correctness) any authorized subset of participants can fully recover the secret, and \item (Privacy) any unauthorized subset of participants learns nothing about the secret. \end{itemize}

-One type of SS scheme that has been widely studied is \emph{$(t, n)$-threshold SS scheme}, where any subset of $t$ participants (among $n$ participants) can recover the secret, while any subset of at most $t-1$ participants learns nothing.
+One widely studied type of SS scheme is the \emph{$(t,n)$-threshold SS scheme}, in which any subset of $t$ participants (out of $n$ participants) can recover the secret, while any subset of at most $t-1$ participants learns nothing about it.

 Fix a finite field $\mathbb{F}$.
-Represent the secret $s$ by an element in $\mathbb{F}$.
-(If the secret size is larger than the field size, one can divide the secret into small pieces, and apply the SS scheme to individual pieces separately.)
-Let $r_1, r_2, \dots$ be random elements in $\mathbb{F}$ that are used by some SS scheme, and let $R=\{r_1, r_2, \ldots\}$.
-A scheme is called a \emph{linear SS scheme} if each share is a linear combination of secret $s$ and $r_1, r_2, \ldots$ over field $\mathbb{F}$.
+We represent the secret $s$ as an element of $\mathbb{F}$.
+(If the secret size is larger than the field size, the secret can be divided into smaller pieces, and the SS scheme can be applied to each piece separately.)
+Let $r_1, r_2, \dots$ be random elements of $\mathbb{F}$ used by the SS scheme, and let $R = \{r_1, r_2, \ldots\}$.
+A scheme is called a \emph{linear SS scheme} if each share is a linear combination of the secret $s$ and $r_1, r_2, \ldots$ over the field $\mathbb{F}$.